 The two primary resources on the nominated property are the eighteen-hole golf course and clubhouse.
 Both retain good overall integrity of design.
 The eighteen-hole golf course retains a high degree of historical integrity as a championship, regulation size golf course from the 1930s.
 Despite alterations to the landscape related to flood mitigation and the addition of The Learning Center in 1999, the course holds its routing well from its period of significance.
-Figure 9 reveals that the course routing has not changed since the course opened in 1934.
-Historic aerial photography confirms that the land used for construction of The Learning Center was largely undeveloped greenspace prior to 1999.
-The biggest impact to the course was to fairway 16, which was reduced from a par 5 to a par 4.
-Otherwise, the original routing is intact.
+Figure 13 reveals that the course routing has not changed since the course opened in 1934.
+Historic aerial photography and topographical maps confirm that the land developed as twelve ponds to address flooding in the 1990s was historically low-lying and undeveloped.
+Oral tradition supports that these areas always held standing water.
+14 The routing was not changed to accommodate the new ponds.
+Historic aerial photography confirms that the land used for construction of the Learning Center was largely undeveloped greenspace prior to 1999.
+The biggest impact to the course for the construction of the Learning Center was to fairway 16, which was reduced from a par 5 to a par 4.
+Otherwise, the original routing and vardage is intact.
 Character-defining features of the course include elevated tee boxes, organically shaped bunkers, small greens, tight fairways, and natural water hazards created by Lake Hiawatha and Minnehaha Creek.
 Based on plans from the 1920s by Park Superintendent Theodore Wirth and course architect William D. Clark, these features were designed and crafted out of dredge material.
 Aerial photography and topographical maps confirm these character defining features remain unchanged from the period of significance.
 These extant landscape features continue to challenge recreational, amateur, and professional-level golfers.

-The clubhouse retains a high degree of historical integrity, including its essential form and massing and the utilization of space.
+The clubhouse retains good historical integrity, including its essential form and massing and the utilization of space.
 Renovations to the clubhouse in 1966 occurred within the proposed period of significance.
 The addition of a garage to the northern elevation in 1992 blends architecturally with the 1933 design and does not overwhelm the building in massing.
 The two-stall garage opens to the rear, facing the golf course, with an additional smaller garage door opening to the front that is setback from the front facade and obscured from view by landscaping around the primary entry.
 The property retains distinctive Tudor Revival features and finishes such as false half-timbering, massive chimneys with decorative chimney pots, and tall, narrow window openings arranged in groups.
 Elements of Dutch Colonial Revival influence are evident as well, such as the prominent gambrel roof on the facade and flared eaves on the east elevation.
 Overall, the integrity of materials and workmanship is somewhat diminished.
 Modifications in 1966 were either sympathetic to the original materials used or date to the period of significance.
 Plaster and stucco were repaired with like materials, for instance, and some windows were replaced then.
 Other windows, however, such as the clerestory windows in the main block of the clubhouse were replaced with vinyl sometime in the last thirty years.
-These changes are minor and do not affect the property's ability to convey significance as a 1930s golf associated with racial integration of municipal courses in Minneapolis in the 1950s.
-The Hiawatha Golf Course and Clubhouse retains sufficient integrity to support its eligibility for the National Register.
+These changes are minor and do not affect the property's ability to convey significance as a 1930s golf course clubhouse associated with racial integration of municipal courses in Minneapolis in the 1950s.
+The Hiawatha Golf Course retains sufficient integrity to support its eligibility for the National Register.